Shelby Howard: Racing career

 Howard began racing in 1996 in Junior Sprints.
 In his first season in the National Series, he finished fifth in points.
 He competed in various racing series.
 He won the points championship in the Mini Cup Series, as well as winning the Mini Cup championship at the Jefferson Speedrome, and the 250cc Mini Sprints Rookie of the Year at Miami County Speedway.
 In 1998, he moved up to the 600cc Adult Class at Miami County, and simultaneously won the championship and Rookie of the Year honors.
 He also became the youngest driver to win a feature race at the Indianapolis Speedrome.

 In 1999, Howard joined the Jasper Modified Series, and won the Rookie of the Year award and finished fifth in the points standings.
 He also raced at Anderson Speedway, winning two feature races and the Rookie of the Year award.
 He won his first Jasper Modified feature race in 2000 at Winchester Speedway, becoming the youngest driver since Jeff Gordon to win a race in that series.
 He finished fifteenth in the Kendall Late Model Series points standings as well.
 He moved up to the ARCA RE/MAX Series in 2001, becoming the youngest driver ever to compete at the age of fifteen.
 The next season, he won ARCA's Sportsmanship Award.

-He won his first ARCA race in 2003, becoming the youngest winner in the series, and finished third in the final standings.
+Howard won his first ARCA race in 2003, becoming the youngest winner in the series, and finished third in the final standings.
 That same season, he moved up to NASCAR, making his debut in the Busch Series at Kansas Speedway.
 He finished twentieth in the No. 43 Dr Pepper Dodge fielded by the Curb Agajanian Performance Group.
 He also attempted his first Winston Cup race at Atlanta Motor Speedway, but failed to qualify.
 In 2004, he joined NASCAR's Craftsman Truck Series division, driving the new No. 23 Toyota Tundra for Bill Davis Racing.
 After eight races, he did not finish any higher than 21st, and was subsequently replaced by Johnny Benson.
 He ended the season running five races in the No. 35 Volvo Trucks/Snap-On Ford Taurus for Team Rensi Motorsports.

-He joined Tony Stewart's USAR team in 2005, and had three poles and four top-tens in USAR's Northern Division.
+Howard joined Tony Stewart's USAR team in 2005, and had three poles and four top-tens in USAR's Northern Division.
 He had three wins in his first USAR season.
 In 2006, he returned to the Busch Series driving for Odle Motorsports at Memphis Motorsports Park.
 He finished 41st after being plagued by ignition failure.
 In 2007, he drove two races in the No. 01 for Johnny Davis Motorsports, his best finishing being a 27th at Kentucky Speedway.
-Howard returned to the Trucks with ThorSport Racing in 2008, but only managed two top tens and a single top five before he was released in favor of Johnny Sauter.
+Howard returned to the Trucks with ThorSport Racing in 2008, but only managed two top-tens and a single top-five before he was released in favor of Johnny Sauter.